linux-test-project/runltp-ng/README.md

 consume by automation systems.
-However as the community didn't like the choice of Perl programming language we decided to switch from Perl to Python to take advantage of the Python community size, easier maintenance and packages (https://github.com/acerv/runltp-ng).
+However as the community didn't like the choice of Perl programming language we decided to switch from Perl to Python to take advantage of the Python community size, easier maintenance and packages.

 In particular, we tried to focus on missing features and got rid of the ones which were not strictly needed.
 We ended up with a simple and light tool having